Ria424/developers-animatesdk-docs/DrawingLayer_object/DrawingLayer7.md

 #### Description

-Method; draws a line from the current drawing position to the point (*x, y*).
+Method; Draws a line from the current drawing position to the point (*x, y*).
 You typically use this method only when creating extensible tools.

 #### Example